teamgeek-io/flask-blog-starter/README.md

 # Flask blog starter project

-Blog application built with Flask and SQLAlchemy.
+Blog application built with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [SQLAlchemy](https://www.sqlalchemy.org/).

 ## Get started

 Start by setting up your development environment.
+First, make sure that you have *Python 3.7.1* or later available in your terminal.
+The easiest way to manage multiple versions of *Python* is to use [pyenv](https://github.com/pyenv/pyenv).

-**In the project root, install the Python dependencies by executing:**
+**next, in your project root, install the Python dependencies by executing:**

 ```
 make dev_install
 ```

-**then run the application by running:***
+**then run the application by executing:***

 ```
 make run